-As we approach the Memorial Day weekend, we look forward to the beginning of residential and public pool openings in the Midwest.
-In 2012, injuries from pool chemicals led to nearly 5,000 emergency room visits, according to a study released Thursday by the Centers for Disease Control and Prevention.
+Injuries from pool chemicals lead to nearly 5,000 emergency room visits, according to a study released by the Centers for Disease Control and Prevention.

 Nearly half of these preventable injuries were in children and teenagers and more than a third occurred at a home.
 Pool chemical injuries were most common during the summer swim season beginning on Memorial Day through Labor Day.

 “Chemicals are added to the water in pools to stop germs from spreading.
 But they need to be handled and stored safely to avoid serious injuries,” said Michele Hlavsa, chief of CDC’s Healthy Swimming Program.

 What can you do to keep your pool safer from chemical injuries during the summer season.

 For pool owners: